aeolusguan/NMRF/README.md

 ```

 ## Acknowledgements
 This project would not have been possible without relying on some awesome repos: [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo), [Detectron2](https://github.com/facebookresearch/detectron2), and [Swin](https://github.com/microsoft/Swin-Transformer).
+The code from all those third-party models is not included in the MIT license.
+Please refer to the original authors for the license of these third-party codes.